 - May fly above 10,000 ft. and at night

 - May carry more than one passenger

 - May fly faster than 120 knots

 - May operate aircraft with retractable landing gear (with a complex endorsement)

 - May not carry a passenger or property for hire or another form of compensation

-Ready to start private pilot training?
-Give us a call or fill out our contact form and we’ll help you decide which program is right for you.
+Ready to start your career as an Airline Pilot?
+Give us a call or fill out our contact form and we’ll help you decide if our Zero Time to Airline program is right for you.

 How to Get a Private Pilot License

 There are two distinct parts to pilot training.
 Most students and many flight instructors conduct these two items separately, but they are more connected than you might think.